 - As in all areas of the survey, it is important not to double-count funds.
 Each match may go into only one of the categories.
-If you feel a matching gift belongs in more than one category, you must determine which category is most appropriate. - In the Direct Cash and Foundation Cash columns, record only the corporate or foundation dollars of the match; do not include funds given by employees. - o In the Match Ratio & Program Caps column, please detail the company-to-employee matching ratio that applies (e.g., 1:1, 2:1, etc.) and the contribution limits that apply to the program if your company puts a cap on the amount matched per employee per year. - o In the columns addressing individual eligibility, please identify which individual sub-groups were eligible for each matching-gift program type.
-Individual sub-groups include Domestic Full Time Employees, Domestic Part Time Employees, Retirees, International Employees, and Corporate Board Members.
-If only select individuals in a sub-group are eligible, please indicate "Yes" and provide additional details about eligibility in the final column. - o In the column addressing the percentage of eligible employees participating, record the estimated percentage of eligible employees donating money through these programs within the 12-month period of this survey.
+If you feel a matching gift belongs in more than one category, you must determine which category is most appropriate. - In the Direct Cash and Foundation Cash columns, record only the corporate or foundation dollars of the match; do not include funds given by employees. - In the Match Ratio & Program Caps column, please detail the company-to-employee matching ratio that applies (e.g., 1:1, 2:1, etc.) and the contribution limits that apply to the program if your company puts a cap on the amount matched per employee per year. - In the program details column, please include the types of nonprofit organizations that are eligible or any other unique aspects of the program. - In the columns addressing individual eligibility, please identify which individual sub-groups were eligible for each matching-gift program type by employee type: Domestic Full Time Employees, Domestic Part Time Employees, Retirees, International Employees, and Corporate Board Members. - In the column addressing the percentage of eligible employees participating, record the estimated percentage of eligible employees donating money through these programs within the 12-month period of this survey.
 The percentage should account only for those employees contributing funds; non-monetary participation in these programs should not be counted.
 For the Dollars for Doers program, report the percentage of employees participating during the 12 months of this survey.
-The field will accept only a number between 0 and 100. - o In the final column, please provide additional details about the program, including the types of nonprofit organizations that are eligible or any other unique aspects of the program. - o The corporate or foundation match is included here regardless of whether those dollars are given to a nonprofit selected by the employee or given to a different 'qualifying' nonprofit chosen by the corporation or foundation.
+The field will accept only a number between 0 and 100.